jagadt80/terraform-provider-azure-preview/docs/resources/azurepreview_budget.md

 * `name` - (Required) The name of the budget.

 * `scope` - (Required) The scope of the budget.
-This includes `subscriptions/{subscriptionId}` for subscription scope, `subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}` for Resource Group scope, `providers/Microsoft.Billing/billingAccounts/{billingAccountId}` for Billing Account scope, `providers/Microsoft.Billing/billingAccounts/{billingAccountId}/departments/{departmentId}` for Department scope, `providers/Microsoft.Billing/billingAccounts/{billingAccountId}/enrollmentAccounts/{enrollmentAccountId}` for Enrollment Account scope, `providers/Microsoft.Management/managementGroups/{managementGroupId}` for Management Group scope.
+This includes `subscriptions/{subscriptionId}` for subscription scope, `subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}` for Resource Group scope, `providers/Microsoft.Billing/enrollmentAccounts/{enrollmentAccountId}` for Enrollment Account scope, `providers/Microsoft.Management/managementGroups/{managementGroupId}` for Management Group scope.

 * `category` - (Required) The category of the budget, whether the budget tracks cost or usage.
 Possible values are: `Cost` and `Usage`.